mendix/WizardSteps/README.md

 ## Notes
 Logic needs to be modeled in Mendix itself with regards to getting to next or previous steps.
 The Widget itself is very 'dumb' in that way and needs to be.
 Every step can be clicked, so the intended behaviour will need to be handled in Mendix.

 The original foundation version of the WizardSteps widget actually had other datasource options as well such as XPath and by Association to collect these.
-We've created a separate branch of this version which can be viewed in Github.
+We've created a separate branch ([original-bloated-version](https://github.com/mendix/WizardSteps/tree/original-bloated-version) of this version which can be viewed in Github.

+The latest (but not always appstore ready) version can be found on [github](https://github.com/mendix/WizardSteps)
 ## Compatibility
 The widget was created in Mendix version 5.18 but it should work from 5.14.1 onwards although untested.
 The latest Mendix version it was tested in is version 6.2 so Mendix 6 is compatible.

 ## Release Notes
-1.0 release:
+1.0 appstore release:
-- not done yet
+- first appstore version of the widget